shivika275/Movie_Recommendation_System/README.md

 # Movie_Recommendation_System
-A collaborative-based movie recommendation system using k-NN
+A collaborative-based movie recommendation system using SVD++ from scikit-surprise